taniagmangolini/webscraping/README.md

 # Scrapy

 Scrapy is a full web scraping framework - capable of downloading and parsing pages.
-It also allows to make requests in a parallel and assynchronous way.
+It also allows to make requests in a parallel and in an assynchronous way.

 It is better for HTML complex structures as it supports XPath Selectors (XML Path Language.
 Ex. response.xpath(x_path_selector)) as well css selectors (response.css(css_selector).getall())